WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-22-net-6-minimal-apis-getting-started.md

 Program.cs
 <script src="https://gist.github.com/WolfgangOfner/23382500bffe39718e7855714ae8b583.js"></script>

 If you are familiar with the Startup.cs file, you will see many similarities like app.UseHttpsRedirect or services.AddSwaggerGen().
-The method app.MapGet configures an endpoint for HTTP requests and returns five random weather forcasts.
+The method app.MapGet configures an endpoint for HTTP requests and returns five random weather forecasts.
 You can test this using the Swagger UI.

 Start your application and you will see the Swagger UI.
 Execute the Get method and you will see five random weather forecasts.